Jen999/ip/README.md

 # DaveTheBrave
-> Based on the Duke Project
+With reference to the the Duke Project se-edu/duke
 > "Embrace technological advancement, don't fear it." - Dave, the brave 🦸🏻‍♂️

 Your personal companion to ensure you never have to worry about forgetting a task ever again.